SWEAT MACHINES. An acoustic playground

 With voices of

-Bea, Daniel Wetzel, Erik Veenstra, F. aka Charlotte, Fabian, Hatim, Hendrik I, Hasan Heinick, Julia Gal, Kathi, Lisa Wadle, Michael Brandt, Tomka Weiss, Veronika Nowag-Jones, Yulia, Zhenja
+Bea Edwards, Brian (KI generiert), Christiane Löll, Daniel Wetzel, Erik Veenstra, F. aka Charlotte, Fabian, Hatim, Hendrik I, Hasan Heinick, Julia Gal, Kathi Bernier, Lisa Wadle, Michael Brandt, Tomka Weiß, Veronika Nowag-Jones, Yulia, Zhenja und jungen Menschen der Jugendclubs KLAB und Go7 in Luckenwalde

 Digital Conductor, Sound Design and Programming